 The number of mortgages originated in 2020 is expected to be 50% higher than 2019, according to the Mortgage Bankers Association forecast.
-And even if the pace slows in 2021, it will still be much higher than in previous years.
+And even if the pace slows, it will still be much higher than in previous years.

 But before you start shopping for a mortgage, there are a few things Shant Banosian, the top loan originator in U.S. for two years running, would like you to know about why mortgage rates aren’t the only thing to shop for, how to avoid delays in closing, and how to find the right lender for you.

 Banosian, 40, has been one of the beneficiaries of this mortgage boom, closing an astounding $1.7 billion in loans in 2020.
 This puts him in a good position to take home the nation’s top loan originator title for a third straight year, when Scotsman Guide, a leading mortgage industry publication, releases its latest rankings in the coming weeks.

 The Massachusetts-based Banosian has been working in the mortgage industry since 2003, and since 2012 has been a branch manager with the Chicago-headquartered mortgage lender Guaranteed Rate.
 Throughout his career, he estimates he’s closed on more than 15,000 loans worth well over $4 billion dollars in total.
 He now manages a growing team of 45 people, and recently became Guaranteed Rate’s first loan officer to hit the billion-dollar mark within a calendar year.

 The following interview has been edited for clarity and brevity.